archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 ```

 An easier method is the second method: using the interactive, browser-based Jupyter notebooks to work with AUT.
 You can see it in action below.

+{{< note title="Jupyer Notebook versus Spark Submit" >}}
+Jupyer Notebook is a great tool and we use it for all of our script prototyping.
+Once we want to use it on more than one WARC file, though, we find it's best to shift over to spark-submit.
+Our advice is that once it is working on one file in the Notebook, and you want to start crunching your big data, move back to Spark Submit.
+We'll discuss this a bit more after the tutorials.
+{{< /note >}}

 ![AUT in action](/images/notebook-header.png)